Health-RI/metadata-shacl-validation/README.md

 ## Adding new shapes

-To add the new version/profile, edit *config.properties* file.
+To add a new version/profile, edit *config.properties* file.
 At the first line, add a new profile to the `validator.type` line.
-Then, add two lines: `validator.typeLabel.<your profile> = <profile description>` is the title that would appear in the drop down menu.
+Then, add two lines: `validator.typeLabel.<your profile> = <profile description>` this is the title that would appear in the drop down menu.
 `validator.shaclFile.<your profile>.remote.<#>.url = http://..... and
 `validator.shaclFile.<your profile>.remote.<#>.type = text/turtle